LeStegii/server-software/RECOMMEND.md

 # Recommended
 Here you can find the recommended softwares for your use case.
+This list is based on our opinions and might not be the golden standard.

 **Note!** Some versions are outdated and shouldn't be used.
 There is for example no reason to use versions like 1.13 or 1.17, as newer versions are running far better.